herdiantrisufriyana/colab_scov2sar/README.md

 ## Demo

 All codes require ~5 minutes to complete.
+However, datasets should be requested to the corresponding author.
+Put data into a 'data' folder.

 ## Instructions for use